Mel Brooks: 2001–2012: Broadway

-In early April 2006, Brooks began composing the score to a Broadway musical adaptation of Young Frankenstein, which he says is "perhaps the best movie [he] ever made".
-The world premiere was at Seattle's Paramount Theater, between August 7, 2007, and September 1, 2007, after which it opened on Broadway at the former Lyric Theater (then the Hilton Theatre), New York, on October 11, 2007.
-It earned mixed reviews from the critics.
-In the 2000s, Brooks worked on an animated series sequel to Spaceballs called Spaceballs: The Animated Series, which premiered on September 21, 2008, on G4 TV.
+Brooks appeared in Michael Kantor and Laurence Maslon's documentary Broadway: The American Musical (2004), discussing his experience with and love for American musical theater.
+In April 2006, Brooks began composing the score to a musical adaptation of Young Frankenstein.
+It premiered at Seattle's Paramount Theater, between August 7, 2007, and September 1, 2007.
+It opened on Broadway at the former Lyric Theater (then the Hilton Theatre), New York, on October 11, 2007 to mixed reviews.
+In the final musical number, the full company sings, "next year, Blazing Saddles!"
+In 2010 Brooks confirmed a Blazing Saddles musical was in development, saying that it could be finished within a year; however, no creative team or plan has been announced.
+Brooks worked on Spaceballs: The Animated Series, which premiered in 2008, on G4 TV.